Changissnz/nu_merchant_principal/README.md

 procedures reserved for a few has yielded enough long-lasting value for the framework to become an open instead of a closed one.
-If the value from these private frameworks has rised to above a point such that keeping the frameworks to be closed is a task to preserve an obsolete way of operation, then there is that as a reason for the framework to become an open one.
+If the value from these private frameworks has rised to above a point such that keeping the frameworks closed is a task to preserve an obsolete way of operation, then there is that as a reason for the framework to become an open one.
 So open frameworks are a progressive improvement indicative of demands different from that at